timtavata/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 keywords: microsoft edge, web development, f12 tools, devtools, remote, debugging, windows 10, windows, device portal
 ---

+This is a test.
+This should not be merged into master on any condition.

 # Get Started with Remote Debugging Windows 10 Devices

 Remote debug live content on a Windows 10 device from your Windows or macOS computer.
 This tutorial teaches you how to: